What Is a Baby Nurse?

 Okay, so now you want to know what a night nurse is.
-Since a night nurse is experienced in baby’s nocturnal ways, she knows when to wake you up to feed and when it’s okay for you to catch some much-needed zzz’s.
-She’ll also write down what to do at night and during the day and help you get a schedule going.
+Since a night nurse is experienced in baby’s nocturnal ways, they know when to wake you up to feed and when it’s okay for you to catch some much-needed zzz’s.
+They’ll also write down what to do at night and during the day and help you get a schedule going.

 How to know if you need one

 While the decision to hire a baby nurse is a highly individual one, there are a few factors every new parent should consider.
 Most important is whether you have family or close friends nearby who are willing and able to help you out in the weeks after baby is born.
 But also think about your personality and whether you and your partner will be able to be up all night and still function the next day.
 It’s definitely not easy.

 If you decide you’d like to hire the extra help, do your homework — virtually anyone can call themselves a baby nurse, since the industry isn’t monitored by an agency or governing body.
 Once you’ve come up with a short list of agencies, Arsenault recommends researching the types of training programs they offer their baby nurses.
 Or if you hire privately, stick with candidates who have taken a baby nurse certification program; then do vigorous background checks and call their references.